Dawn-Protocol/dawn-erc20-erc777/README.md

 * [More about OpenZeppelin smart contract upgrade pattern](https://docs.openzeppelin.com/upgrades/2.7/)

-* [Truffle and TypeChain example](https://github.com/ethereum-ts/truffle-typechain-example) (a legacy reference - was a lot of headache and both Truffle and TypeChain have now been removed)
+* [Truffle and TypeChain example](https://github.com/ethereum-ts/truffle-typechain-example) (a legacy reference - was a lot of pain and both Truffle and TypeChain have now been removed)

 # TODO